stakeholder definition step 1 of stakeholder management

 What is a Stakeholder?

 A stakeholder is anybody who can affect or is affected by an organization, strategy or project.
-They can be internal or external and they can be at senior or junior levels. stakeholdermap.com - meaning of stakeholder
+They can be internal or external and they can be at senior or junior levels. stakeholdermap.com

 'People or small groups with the power to respond to, negotiate with, and change the strategic future of the organization' (Eden and Ackermann 1998: 117).

 As Bryson states this is a somewhat restrictive definition because it excludes those who are affected, but who don't any power to respond to or negotiate with an organization.
-Bryson prefers a more inclusive definition which extends to all stakeholders who are affected by a change, this wider meaning is more compatible with notions of democracy and social justice stakeholder management.
+Bryson prefers a more inclusive definition which extends to all people who are affected by a change, this wider meaning is more compatible with notions of democracy and social justice.
 (Bryson 2004: 22).
-A broader definition also aligns with Edward Freeman's view.
-In his influential book Strategic Management: A Stakeholder Approach (1984), he defines a stakeholder as:

 'any group or individual who can affect or is affected by the achievement of the organization's objectives' (1984: 46).